 Intra-EU trade accounts for 71% of Austria’s exports (Germany 30%, Italy 6%, and Slovakia 5%), while outside the EU 6% go to the United States and 5% to Switzerland.

-In terms of imports, 78% come from EU countries (Germany 43%, Italy 6% and Czechia 4%), while outside the EU 6% come from Switzerland and 3% from China.
+In terms of imports, 78% come from EU Member States (Germany 41%, Italy 6% and Czechia and the Netherlands 4%), while outside the EU 4% come from Switzerland and 3% from China.

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the Austrian government, depending on the policy area being addressed.